DeisData/deisdata.github.io/python/python-fundamentals/index.md

 They are **not** like spreadsheets where a cell can depend on another and update automatically.

 ### Question 3.
 Swapping values
-Given the code below, what is the value of the variable `swap`?
+Given the code below, what is the value of the variable `swap` by the end of the block?

 ```python